RG9n/RG9n.github.io/write-ups/securerouter.md

 Let's start at your den.

-* Go to google and type in what is my IP (make sure you don't have a VPN)
+* Go to google and type in what is my IP? (make sure you don't have a VPN)

-* Write it down on a peice of paper
+* Write it down on a peice of paper.

-* Walk to a friends/family's den (make sure they know what you're going to be doing)
+* Walk to a friends/family's den. (make sure they know what you're going to be doing)

 * Setup your laptop you will be using.

 Your laptop will need [nmap](https://nmap.org/) for this activity.

-* Let's start by checking if we can communicate with your router.
+Now that we're ready to start, let's start by checking if your router will respond back to ping requests.

 ```ps
 PS C:\Users\RG9n> ping YOURDENIPYOUWROTEDOWN